 My camera bag has changed over the years and I have streamlined to what I absolutely need to bring since having kids there tends to be more stuff for them and less stuff for me.
+Family travel is made easier with less camera equipment and only the gear that works best for our type of travel.

 I absolutely love taking photos, ever since I was a little girl, so my camera is the one thing I never leave home without when we travel.